-- 31.1 A team has 10 seconds to ensure the ball crosses the court centre line or side line from their first defensive contact with the ball. - 31.2 If a time out, substitution or blocked-out occurs after defensive contact is made, and the team has the ball under control (in a player's physical possession or the ball is clearly being passed between players) the 10 seconds clock will be stopped/paused on the referee's whistle and be restarted when the referee calls "play".
+- 31.1 A team has 10 seconds to ensure the ball crosses the court centre line or side line from their first defensive contact with the ball. - 31.2 If a time-out, substitution or blocked-out occurs after defensive contact is made, and the team has the ball under control (in a player's physical possession or the ball is clearly being passed between players) the 10 seconds clock will be stopped/paused on the referee's whistle and be restarted when the referee calls "quiet please" and blows their whistle.
 The team will have the remaining time left on the clock to ensure the ball crosses the court centre line or side-line. - 31.3 When a defensive contact is followed by a whistle and a "blocked out" call, the 10 second clock will be stopped.
-After returning the ball to the court the referee will call "quiet please", blow the whistle and call "play".
-The 10 second clock will restart from the call "play". - 31.4 The 10 seconds clock will be reset if an "official's time out" is called. - 31.5 The 10 seconds clock will be reset after a goal. - 31.6 The 10 seconds clock will be reset at the end of any half. - 31.7 The 10 seconds clock will be reset in penalty situations. - 31.8 The 10 seconds clock will start from first defensive contact regardless of whether or not the team has control of the ball. - 31.9 The 10 seconds timer at the table will indicate to the referee when the clock reaches 10 seconds and the team is still in possession of the ball from first contact or before the ball has crossed the court centre line or side-line from that team's half of the court.
+After returning the ball to the court the referee will call "quiet please", blow the whistle.
+The 10 second clock will restart from the referee's whistle. - 31.4 The 10 seconds clock will be reset if an "Official's Time-Out" or a "Medical Time-Out" is called. - 31.5 The 10 seconds clock will be reset after a goal. - 31.6 The 10 seconds clock will be reset at the end of any half. - 31.7 The 10 seconds clock will be reset in penalty situations. - 31.8 The 10 seconds clock will start from first defensive contact regardless of whether or not the team has control of the ball.

+31.9 The 10 seconds timer at the table will indicate to the referee when the clock reaches 10 seconds and the team is still in possession of the ball from first contact or before the ball has crossed the court centre line or side-line from that team's half of the court.